-This teaching sheet is meant to help you care for your child.
+This sheet was created to help you care for your child or family member.
 It does not take the place of medical care.
-Talk with your healthcare provider for diagnosis, treatment, and follow-up.
+Talk with your healthcare provider for diagnosis, treatment and follow-up.

-#1238 March 2017 Page 2 of 2
+#1238 March 2023 Page 3 of 3